Dunsborough

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Dunsborough had a high national income level according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $51,386 and the average income stood at $77,207.
-These figures compared to those for Rest of WA's which were $59,973 and $74,392 respectively.
+The suburb of Dunsborough had a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $51,386 and the average income stood at $77,207, compared to figures for Rest of WA's of $59,973 and $74,392 respectively.
 Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $56,329 (median) and $84,634 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Dunsborough clustered around the 56th percentile nationally.
-The income distribution showed that the $1,500 - 2,999 bracket dominated with 35.2% of residents (2,849 people), which was similar to regional levels where 31.1% occupied this bracket.
-Housing affordability pressures were severe in Dunsborough, with only 83.5% of income remaining, ranking at the 49th percentile.
+From the 2021 Census, household, family and personal incomes in Dunsborough clustered around the 56th percentile nationally.
+Income distribution showed that the $1,500 - 2,999 bracket dominated with 35.2% of residents (2,851 people), mirroring regional levels where 31.1% occupied this bracket.
+Housing affordability pressures were severe, with only 83.5% of income remaining, ranking at the 49th percentile nationally.
 The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income